 Eye mapping works by shining light waves into an eye.
 These light waves are interpreted by computer software to provide a map of our eyes.
 Corneal mapping is a specialised subset of eye mapping.
 To be of use, a cornea scanner has to be able to show curvature and thickness of a person’s cornea, as well as surface rises and dips.

 The Orbscan has the capability to record 9000 data points of a cornea.
 Each data point is 1 micron.
-To give you an idea of how small a micron is, it is 1/1000th of a milimetre.
+To give you an idea of how small a micron is, it is 1/1000th of a millimetre.
 Given that most corneas have a surface area of 11mm, the Orbscan provides a highly accurate map for surgeons.
-It scans the front, back, thickness, and surface area of a cornea.
+It scans the front, back, thickness, and surface area of the cornea.
 It is the only cornea scanner able to do this.
 It takes a mere 1.5 seconds to scan one eye.